sabel83/preshell/README.md

     * `make`
     * To install it on the host run `make install`
     * To package it for Debian or Ubuntu run `cpack -G DEB`
-        * Note: the dependencies are configured for Ubuntu 13.04.
-To package it for another system, check the dependency list.
-The Boost library version the package will depend on may be different.
-Update the value of `CPACK_DEBIAN_PACKAGE_DEPENDS` in `CMakeLists.txt`.
     * To package it for OpenSUSE or Fedora run `cpack -G RPM`

 ## Getting started